google/cdep/doc/authoring.md

 ```

 ### coordinate section
 CDep uses a three part coordinate to identify the package in a unique way.
-Once you have published a package with a particular coordinate then you should not touch it further.
+Once you have published a package with a particular coordinate then you should not modify it later.
 ```
 coordinate:
   groupId: com.github.jomof
   artifactId: re2
   version: 17.3.1-rev18
 ```
+* groupId identifies the author of the package.
+It also tells CDep to search on Github for the package.
+* artifactId names the library.
+* version is the package.
+In this case, 17.3.1 is the version of RE2 that is in the package.
+The 'rev18' part indicates that this is the 18th attempt at packaging RE2 for CDep.